Your Washington, DC, Optometrist Explains the Why’s and How’s of Controlling Myopia

 Does your kid need a stronger lens power with each eye exam?
 Now that you’re aware of the dangers of high myopia, it’s time to consider reaping the benefits of myopia control.
 The first action you need to take to protect your child’s vision is to schedule a comprehensive pediatric eye exam.
 During this visit with our optometrist in Washington, DC, we’ll determine if your kid is a good candidate for myopia control.

-While ortho-k is the most common form of slowing myopia, there are other methods, such as wearing multifocal contact lenses or administering atropine eye drops.
+While ortho-k is the most common form of slowing myopia, there are other methods, such as wearing multifocal contact lenses or administering prescription eye drops.
 Depending upon your kid’s condition and lifestyle, our eye doctor will recommend the most effective, healthiest method.